Skip to content

 I like watching analytics, but it’s almost $1k/y.

-This only costs me $4 per month, using a DigitalOcean Droplet (VPS) (which it’s actually free, because the referral link I sometimes put when I link to them gets me plenty of free resources).
+This only costs me $4 per month, using a DigitalOcean Droplet (VPS) (which is actually free, because the referral link I sometimes put when I link to them gets me plenty of free resources).

 Note that I said DigitalOcean Droplet, not the DigitalOcean App Platform, mostly because App Platform starts at $5/m but does not come with a database, so you’ll need to bring your own, which DO provides under its Managed Databases offering, but it’s $15/m.